-The Deputy Vice Chancellor is the designated GCA Board Director responsible for risk management and maintains oversight of academic integrity, including monitoring of potential risks.
+The Deputy Vice Chancellor and Chief Executive Officer_is the designated GCA Board Director responsible for risk management and maintains oversight of academic integrity, including monitoring of potential risks.

 GCA has in place an Audit and Risk committee that meets four times annually.